abczmail/VLFTNet/README.md

 ## Environment setup

-Clone this repository and create the `m2release` conda environment using the `environment.yml` file:
+Clone this repository and create the `vlftnet` conda environment using the `environment.yml` file:
 ```
 conda env create -f environment.yaml
 conda activate vlftnet